-- Magistrates' Courts Act, 1944 (Act No. 32 of 1944) to further regulate the appointment of judicial officers; - Criminal Procedure Act, 1955 (Act No. 56 of 1955) to repeal an obsolete provision; - Prescribed Rate of Interest Act, 1975 (Act No. 55 of 1975) to further regulate the calculation of interest on a debt; - Magistrates Act, 1993 (Act No. 90 of 1993) to regulate the pension benefits of a magistrate when he or she assumes office as a judge; - Judicial Service Commission Act, 1994 (Act No. 9 of 1994) to replace the functionary accountable for the receipt and payment of money in respect of the administration and functioning of the Judicial Service Commission; - Special Investigating Units and Special Tribunals Act, 1996 (Act No. 74 of 1996) to provide for the reporting responsibility by the head thereof; - Promotion of Access to Information Act, 2000 (Act No. 2 of 2000) to further regulate the training of designated presiding officers (magistrates) for purposes of court proceedings arising out of the application of the said Act; - Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000) to further regulate the training of designated presiding officers (magistrates) for purposes of court proceedings arising out of the application of the said Act; - Promotion of Equality and Prevention of Unfair Discrimination Act, 2000 (Act No. 4 of 2000) - to further regulate the training of designated presiding officers (judges and magistrates) for purposes of court proceedings arising out of the application of the said Act; - Judges' Remuneration and Conditions of Employment Act, 2001 (Act No. 47 of 2001) to substitute references to the Director-General: Justice and Constitutional Development with references to the Secretary-General of the Office of the Chief Justice; - Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 (Act No. 32 of 2007) - to further regulate the reporting to Parliament by roleplaying departments and other institutions in respect of the implementation of that Act and their reports on training; - South African Judicial Education Institute Act, 2008 (Act No. 14 of 2008) to replace the functionary accountable for the receipt and payment of money in respect of the administration and functioning of the South African Judicial Education Institute: - Child Justice Act, 2008 (Act No. 75 of 2008) to further regulate the reporting to Parliament by roleplaying departments and other institutions in respect of the implementation of that Act and to further regulate the expungement of records of certain convictions and diversion orders in respect of children; and
+- Magistrates' Courts Act, 1944 (Act No. 32 of 1944) to further regulate the appointment of judicial officers; - Criminal Procedure Act, 1955 (Act No. 56 of 1955)-to repeal an obsolete provision; - Prescribed Rate of Interest Act, 1975 (Act No. 55 of 1975) to further regulate the calculation of interest on a debt; - Magistrates Act, 1993 (Act No. 90 of 1993) to regulate the pension benefits of a magistrate when he or she assumes office as a judge; - Judicial Service Commission Act, 1994 (Act No. 9 of 1994) to replace the functionary accountable for the receipt and payment of money in respect of the administration and functioning of the Judicial Service Commission; - Promotion of Access to Information Act, 2000 (Act No. 2 of 2000)-to further regulate the training of designated presiding officers (magistrates) for purposes of court proceedings arising out of the application of the said Act; - Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000)-to further regulate the training of designated presiding officers (magistrates) for purposes of court proceedings arising out of the application of the said Act; - Promotion of Equality and Prevention of unfair Discrimination Act, 2000 (Act No. 4 of 2000)-to further regulate the training of designated presiding officers (judges and magistrates) for purposes of court proceedings arising out of the application of the said Act; - Judges' Remuneration and Conditions of Employment Act, 2001 (Act No. 47 of 2001) to substitute references to the Director-General: Justice and Constitutional Development with references to the Secretary-General in the Office of the Chief Justice; - Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 (Act No. 32 of 2007) to further regulate the reporting to Parliament by role-playing Ministers in respect of the implementation of that Act and their reports on training; - South African Judicial Education Institute Act, 2008 (Act No. 14 of 2008)-to replace the functionary accountable for the receipt and payment of money in respect of the administration and functioning of the South African Judicial Education Institute; - Child Justice Act, 2008 (Act No. 75 of 2008) to further regulate the reporting to Parliament by roleplaying Ministers in respect of the implementation of that Act and to further regulate the expungement of records of certain convictions and diversion orders in respect of children; and